-Disruption to education has been one of the big challenges during the pandemic, leading to school closures, local support services being suspended and poor mental health for some pupils.
+Disruption to education was one of the big challenges during the pandemic, leading to school closures, local support services being suspended and poor mental health for some pupils.
 The lockdowns also hid vulnerabilities for some children who might have been experiencing problems at home or in other aspects of their life.

 The major challenge for schools and for services that support children in our borough, is about regaining what has been lost in terms of the social, educational, and personal development of young people in our borough.

-- Use virtual working across a range of settings including the youth service, children’s centres, parenting support, family visits, educational welfare, and educational support to children in care to improve the accessibility of our services to young people and families.
+- Using virtual working across a range of settings including the youth service, children’s centres, parenting support, family visits, educational welfare, and educational support to children in care to improve the accessibility of our services to young people and families.

 - Expanding access to rapid support for children and families receiving assistance from social services to stop placements breaking down, or children needing to come in to care.

 - Developing a local strategy to reverse the national trend of growing child poverty, with the goal of ending child poverty in our Borough.